GLOBAL MARKETS-Equities rise as euro recovers and dollar weakens

 * European stocks power higher, German DAX hits new high

-* Crude oil falls, gold prices weaken again (Updates to midday U.S. trading)
+* Crude oil falls, gold prices weaken again (Updates to the open of U.S. trading, changes dateline; previous LONDON)

 By Ryan Vlastelica

-NEW YORK, March 16 (Reuters) - A long-awaited recovery in the euro boosted stock markets around the world on Monday as strength in the currency corresponded with a drop in the U.S. dollar that eased concerns about the greenback’s impact on corporate profits.
+NEW YORK, March 16 (Reuters) - Stock markets around the world rallied on Monday, with U.S. shares recovering after an extended period of weakness as the U.S. dollar weakened and eased concerns about its impact on corporate profits, while the euro recovered from a 12-year low.

-Oil prices, meanwhile, fell again, with U.S. crude hitting a six-year low on worries about over-supply.
+European shares jumped, with German stocks surging to a record high, while Wall Street rebounded after three straight weekly declines.

+The euro rose 1 percent to $1.06 after Italy’s central bank governor expressed concerns about the pace of its fall to 12-year lows as the European Central Bank launched quantitative easing.

-The euro, which has lost roughly a quarter of its value against the dollar since mid-2014, fell to its lowest since January 2003 early in the global session.
-But many investors say the weakness in the currency, which suffered its biggest weekly fall since September 2011 last week, has been overdone.
+It had fallen to $1.0457 in the Asian session, its lowest since January 2003.
+The euro has lost roughly a quarter of its value against the dollar since mid-2014 and suffered its biggest weekly fall since September 2011 last week, shedding 3.2 percent.

-That view was given voice by Italy’s central bank governor, who expressed concerns about the pace of the currency’s fall.
-It rose 1 percent to $1.06 after his comment as the European Central Bank launched quantitative easing.

-The strength in the dollar “has put a lot of worry on (equity) investors,” said Nick Colas, chief market strategist at brokerage ConvergEx, in New York.
-“We’re looking for a floor for the euro and are just happy it’s not plummeting like it has been for the last six months.”
+The strength in the dollar “has put a lot of worry on (equities) investors,” said Nick Colas, chief market strategist at brokerage ConvergEx, in New York.
+“We’re looking for a floor for the euro and are just happy its not plummeting like it has been for the last six months.”

-European shares rose 1.0 percent, while Germany’s DAX rose 2.5 percent to a record 12,220 before easing slightly.
-The MSCI International ACWI Price Index was up 0.9 percent.
+European shares rose 0.7 percent while Germany’s DAX was up 1.9 percent at 12,133, a record level.
+The MSCI International ACWI Price Index rose 0.9 percent.

 Investors were looking ahead to the Federal Reserve’s policy decision on Wednesday.
 Recent weak U.S. inflation and retail sales data have not derailed expectations the Fed will tighten monetary policy.
-Views that higher rates and a stronger dollar will hit U.S. corporate profits have been a drag on shares, with the S&P 500 down for three straight weeks.
+Views that higher rates and a stronger dollar will hit U.S. corporate profits have dragged on shares.

-“You’re going to have a thin market that’s pushed around pretty easily” ahead of the Fed’s commentary, said Joseph Benanti, managing director at Rosenblatt Securities in New York.
-Monday’s rally is “just a little bit of relief from last week’s sell-off.”

 Many investors expect the Fed to remove its pledge to remain “patient” about raising rates for the first time since 2006.
 Economists polled by Reuters split almost evenly on whether a rate increase will come in June or later in the year.